AmaduKamara/covid-metrics-data/README.md

 # COVID-19 Metrics Data

-In this project, I built a React Redux Covid Metrics data application that shows infected cases of COVID-19 world wide.
+In this project, I built a React Redux COVID-19 Metrics data application that shows infected cases of COVID-19 world wide.
 The get the data from a free <a href="https://covid19api.com/">Covid-19 API</a>

 ### Mobile Screenshot